Tulle and Toile: The Origin Story

 (photos courtesy Tim Soter)

 The tale of ARTbutt began some years ago, when on a whim I decided to amuse myself and return to one of my favorite childhood past times, making miniature sculptures.
 When I was younger, the tactile repetition of rolling clay between my fingers became a sort of self-soothing meditation, and I often didn't know what I was making until it had already been completed.
 As an adult returning to the medium I again settled into this same groove, and without any planning or intention out popped a little rendition of a tiny human bottom.
 Without further ado it was promptly designated as...an ARTbutt.
-I made a few more, each with its own character and flourishes, and gave them away on very special occasions in extremely limited quantities.
-Through the years the ARTbutts became a metaphor within my community of friends and loved ones of something unique, rare, and fun.
+I made a few more, each with its own character and flourish, and gave them away on very special occasions in extremely limited quantities.
+Throughout the years the ARTbutts became a metaphor within my community of something unique, rare, and fun.

 Fast forward to a couple years ago when I landed at Rockaway Beach, NYC, right before the winter with only a few suitcases and a very annotated version of my studio.
-I had come to be closer to the ocean, but also to instill a sort of self-created artist's retreat in the hopes I would be more activated out in my isolated beach shack than had been possible in my Brooklyn apartment.
+As a lifelong swimmer and aspiring surfer I had come to be closer to the ocean, but also to instill a sort of self-created artist's retreat in the hopes I would be more activated out in my isolated beach shack than had been possible in my Brooklyn apartment.

-I set to task with the goal I had challenged myself with: to create something out of the hand-dyed fabrics my friends and I had made at my birthday party that summer.
-Holding up the small squares of fabric and looking around at my "studio," which consisted of the kitchen table, a home sewing machine, and a dress form, I decided I could probably make a decent pair of wacky underwear.
-This idea amused me as several years ago I had spent some time working at a men's underwear company, making very high quality, not-wacky underwear...
+I set to task with the goal I had challenged myself: to create something out of the hand-dyed fabrics my friends and I had made at my birthday party that summer.
+Holding up the small squares of fabric and looking around at my "studio," which consisted of the kitchen table, a home sewing machine, and a dress form, I decided I could probably make a decent pair of wacky underwear...

-Through this journey, also similar in its tactile repetition to the molding of the very first ARTbutts, I began to reflect on the materials I was working with and the process of making clothing.
+Throughout this journey, also similar in its tactile repetition to the molding of the very first ARTbutts, I began to reflect on the materials I was working with and the process of making clothing.
 Having a sustainability background prior to my career in fashion, I have always been interested in promoting slow fashion and exploring its potential.
-Many who work in the fashion industry share this view even without having backgrounds in sustainability--there is no denying fashion's impact on the environment and those that work in the industry see it on a daily basis.
-However the issue to me has always been how to bring this consciousness to the consumer, who is completely divorced from the process of making clothing and the many stops along its supply chain.Consumers are used to to seeing clothing that looks exactly the same, or is "perfect," giving the illusion that it is untouched by human hands (when in fact just the opposite is true...there are so many hands at every step of the process...)
-One of the biggest challenges of the sustainable fashion movement (among others) is to overcome the idea that clothing must look perfect.
-It’s still made by human hands, and has been made the same way for hundreds of years.
+Many who work in the fashion industry share this view even without having backgrounds in sustainability--there is no denying fashion's impact on the environment and those that work in the industry see it first hand on a daily basis.